signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

 Export Package
 ========================================

-iNoCulator offers two types of export packages: Encrypted and Unencrypted.
+iNoCulator offers two types of export packages: Encrypted and Clean.
 The type of package depends on the settings of the group the user belongs to.
 This function is available for NC-NoC projects.

 Encrypted Package